LARC-CMU-SMU/dph19-glycemic-impact/README.md

 ## Slides
 Our slides and scripts presented in DPH'19 could be found at [here](https://drive.google.com/open?id=1bln5W9KmlxFwrpA3KRlpU30n4yGTg44U)

+## Project Structure
+By default, the project assumes the following directory structure:

+project
+└───data
+│   │   dic_20191203.pickle: the textual description of recipe, AMT annotation, and nutritional properties │   │   Recipe54k-trained embeddings
+│   │   combined.csv
+└───RQ1
+│   │   how we conduct data preprocessing and crowdsourcing to answer the Research Question 1 └───RQ2
+│   │   Train a lot of models to answer the Research Question 2 and save the results to csv/ and pickle/ <br>
+│   │   We release the original code (RQ2_original) and a less messy version (RQ2_reproducible) to make it easier to reproduce the experiments.
+│   └───RQ2_original
+│   │   │   How we prepare the results on paper, it is not well-structured and requires dic_20190819.pickle │   └───RQ2_reproducible
+│   │   │   We selectively reproduce the best models in our study and re-organize the notebooks.
+It requires dic_20191203.pickle
+│   │   │   │   Best non-nutritional model: NB-BoW + LR
+│   │   │   │   Best overall model: Pre-trained GloVe + Nutritional information + LGBM
+│   │   │   │   Second best overall model: NB-BoW + Nutritional information + LR
+│   │   │   │   Nutritional only model: Nutritional information + LR
+└───csv
+└───pickle
+└───reports
+│   └───figures
+All CSV data files should be put in the data folder.
+All notebooks should be put in the notebooks folder.
+Any generated reports and figures will be put in the reports folder.

 ## Dataset
 We crawled the 55k recipes from http://allrecipes.com and had 1000 recipes labelled by the AMT workers.
 However, we were not allowed to release the 55k dataset (i.e. The dic_20190819.pickle we used in most of the notebooks)